How alcohol travels through your body

 Drinking a small amount of alcohol stimulates your appetite because it increases the flow of stomach juices.
 A large amount of alcohol dulls your appetite and can cause malnutrition.

 You can develop a stomach ulcer by drinking too much alcohol.
-This can happen when the stimulated gastric juices combine with the high alcohol content and irritate your stomach lining.
+This can happen when the stimulated gastric juices mix with the high alcohol content and irritate your stomach lining.

 When alcohol enters your bloodstream, it widens your blood vessels.
 This causes: